charmedsatyr-401-advanced-javascript/lab-10/README.md

 #### Running the app
 * On a local machine, make sure to configure your `.env` file with `SQL_DATABASE_URL`, `MONGO_URI`, `PORT`, and `DB` values.

-* If you are running the application with a PostgreSQL database, make sure the environmental variable `DB=SQL` and that your local installation of PostgreSQL is properly configured.
+* If you are running the application with a PostgreSQL database, make sure the environmental variable `DB=SQL` is set and that your local installation of PostgreSQL is properly configured.

-* If you are running the application with a MongoDB database, make sure the environmental variable `DB=MONGO` and that your local installation of MongoDB is properly configured and running.
+* If you are running the application with a MongoDB database, make sure the environmental variable `DB=MONGO` is set and that your local installation of MongoDB is properly configured and running.

 * Start the server on your local machine with `npm run start` or `npm run watch`.

-* You can use the client UI to interact with the routes as indicated above.
-The client looks best if viewed as a mobile app.
+* You can use the client UI or other tools to interact with the routes as indicated above.

 #### Tests
 * How do you run tests?